alikonuk1/wantdocs/README.md

 # wantdocs

+I dont like to write documentation.
+I want to write code and have the documentation generated for me.
+This tool is designed to help with that.

-This tool uses AI to help keep your codebase and its Markdown documentation synchronized.
+wantdocs is a command-line tool that uses AI to analyze your code and generate or update documentation based on it.
+It helps keep your codebase and its Markdown documentation synchronized.
 It analyzes your code and existing documentation, compares them, and suggests updates for your documentation.

 ## Features (Phase 1 - Local Files)